stridecolossus/JOVE/docs/blog/part-2-triangle/devices.md

 }
 ```

-The visual properties of a window (_hints_ in GLFW parlance) are copied from the header and wrapped in the following enumeration:
+The visual properties of a window (_hints_ in GLFW parlance) are copied from the header and wrapped into the following enumeration:

 ```java
 public enum Hint {